 Escape—a thought not Sigrid’s nor his own—understood.

 Before Claire realized what was happening, Sigrid’s gloves hummed with light and another object formed in her palm—sleek, black, long, familiar.
 It looked just like his own conductor staff, minus some of its intricacies.

 Practicing, came the response.

-Claire reached out and spun the newly conjured conductor in Sigurd’s hands.
+Claire reached out and spun the newly conjured conductor in Sigrid’s hands.
 A torrent of wind speckled with lilac flecks of light spun out from the conductor and threw everyone backwards and off their feet—Cvetka, Kramer, and Knovak included.

 Cvetka picked herself up to her feet as the peacekeepers groaned around her.

 Now standing peacefully and dissonantly in between them and the peacekeepers, Cvetka slowly undid her earrings and dropped them to the floor.
 She smeared the trinkets into the ground with her boot before looking up to meet Sigrid’s gaze.